This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 Pros

-• A very fast lens with its f/2 maximum aperture – captures fantastic astrophotography images with only a couple of hours of total exposure time.
+• A very fast lens with an f/2 maximum aperture, allowing you to capture fantastic astrophotography images with just a couple of hours of total exposure time.

-• Well built, with included lens hood (i.e. dew shield).
+• Well built and robust, with a handy included lens hood that doubles as an effective dew shield.

-• 135 mm focal length provides a very generous field of view, great for capturing large deep sky objects.
+• The 135mm focal length offers a generous field of view, perfect for large deep sky objects.

-• Flat field with minimal distortion even in the corners of the frame.
+• Produces a flat field with minimal distortion, even in the corners of the frame.

-• Incredibly sharp images: achieve pin-point star focus.
+• Incredibly sharp images, enabling pinpoint star focus.

-• Very manageable on a simple star tracker mount, in ideal conditions with good polar alignment, expect to achieve 2 to 3 minute-long sub-exposures.
+• Easy to handle on a simple star tracker mount — with good polar alignment, you can expect 2 to 3 minute-long sub-exposures.

-• Available for most DSLR cameras making the lens very accessible, even for beginners.
+• Available for most DSLR mounts, making it accessible even for astrophotography beginners.

 There are some negatives, but for the price point, I think these are minor issues when it comes to using this lens for astrophotography.